• Blog

 If you received a bonus you’re likely curious about taxes.
 You might be asking, “how taxes are withheld from your bonuses when you receive them?”

-Receiving a holiday bonus is exciting, but it can be confusing to calculate your bonus tax.
-Learning how your bonus is taxed can help you determine how much money you’ll receive after taxes.The IRS views any bonus you receive as wages.
+As the holiday season approaches, many employees are hopeful for a holiday bonus.
+While the prospect of extra cash can be uplifting, understanding how your bonus is taxed can help you determine how much money you’ll receive after taxes.The IRS views any bonus you receive as wages.
 This means that almost all bonuses are taxed.
 In this guide, we’ll discuss tips for receiving bonuses and explain how you can use our bonus tax calculator to determine how much taxes will be withheld when you receive it.

 Are taxes withheld when you receive a bonus?